dropwizard/dropwizard/docs/source/manual/internals.rst

 Cli is the command-line runner for Dropwizard application.
 Initializing, and then running it - is the last step of the Bootstrapping process.

-Run would just handle command lines args (--help, --version) or runs the configured commands.
+Run would just handle commandline args (--help, --version) or runs the configured commands.

-When running the ``server`` command, e.g.
+E.g. - When running the ``server`` command:

 .. code-block::

   java -jar target/hello-world-0.0.1-SNAPSHOT.jar server hello-world.yml

-Just to note 2 of our basic commands have ancestors:
+Just note the two basic commands are built of a parent, and a sub-class:

 .. code-block:: java